-Aubrey C. Emrich is an associate at Saxton & Stump in the Investigations and Criminal Defense Group.
+Aubrey C. Emrich is a senior counsel member at Saxton & Stump in the Investigations and Criminal Defense Group.
 She concentrates her practice on the defense of individuals and businesses in all stages of a criminal case, including investigations, trials, sentencing proceedings and appeals.
 Aubrey has handled federal and state criminal cases involving Racketeer Influenced and Corrupt Organizations (RICO) conspiracies, wire and mail fraud, bank fraud, tax fraud, possession and distribution of narcotics, bank robbery and identity theft.

 Prior to joining Saxton & Stump, Aubrey spent more than a decade focusing on criminal defense while working at a small but well-known Philadelphia-based firm that mainly handled criminal, complex tax and white-collar defense matters.
 Previously, she also gained experience in commercial litigation while working at a mid-sized business litigation firm in Philadelphia.